DragonBlame/tpf-dragons-edition/WABBAJACK.md

 ---

+## Anniversary Upgrade

+If you have successfully used any other official Wabbajack modlist for Skyrim Special Edition recently and if it uses Skyrim's latest paid Anniversary Upgrade, which allows us to use all of Creation Content (CC), then you don't need to follow the next steps in this section.

+1. If you haven't done that already, buy Anniversary Upgrade and make sure that Steam installed it.
+2. If you don't have a Bethesda account, make it at [Bethesda.net](https://bethesda.net/en/dashboard).
+3. Launch Skyrim through Steam.
+4. Click the `Play` button.
+5. Choose `Creation Club` option.
+6. Login with your Bethesda.net login.
+7. Click the `Download All` button.
+8. Wait for Skyrim to finish.

+---

 ## Installation

 If you haven't installed Wabbajack yet, grab its latest release from [here](https://github.com/wabbajack-tools/wabbajack/releases), make a folder inside the root of the drive like _C:\Wabbajack_ and place the `Wabbajack.exe` file inside it.
 This folder must not be in the Windows related folders